racenis/tram-sdk/README.md

 - Add more rendering stuff
 	- Single drawlistthingy can be in multiple layers
 	- Layers have different cameras
-	- Cameras can be orthographics
 	- Add shear test
-	- Maybe rename camera? camera is extension and in render:: there is view
 - Make the engine work without any files
 	- That means that it will run just fine without any files on the disk
 - Fix animation scaling translation